 - The Reincubate Cloud Data API (ricloud) powers companies in market search, insurance, CRM, e-Discovery and compliance, parental monitoring, forensics and LEA.

 - The iPhone Backup Extractor, which is used by consumers, small business, law enforcement and government to access and recover backup data.
-It has over 6m installs globally.
+It has millions of installs globally.

 Reincubate's customers include the US Department of Justice, NASA, and police forces around the world.
 Case studies from some of these customers are published on the company’s site.
 It has been featured in publications including the New York Times, the Washington Post, the Guardian, and the Register.